 syndrome, and polycystic kidney disease

-Congenital (present at birth) defects such as bicuspid aortic valve or coarctation
+Defects that are present at birth (congenital) such as bicuspid aortic valve or coarctation

 of the aorta

 Inflammation of the temporal arteries and other arteries in the head and neck

 Infection such as syphilis, salmonella, or staphylococcus (rare)